A History Of High Speed Steel

 In 1868 Robert Mushet invented a self-hardening/air hardening steel known as Mushet Steel or R Mushets Special Steel.
 This was the first known special steel which when forged and cooled acquired a degree of hardness.
 It was extensively used for engineering tools and at the time was patented and its chemical composition kept a secret.
 We now know that an 8% tungsten content was key to the steels characteristics.
 In 1870 Samuel Osborn & Company of Sheffield, UK purchased the rights to manufacture the steel for mass production.

 At the turn of the nineteenth century American, Frederic Taylor and Brit, Maunsel White, working in America at the Bethlehem Steel Company in Pennsylvania, did numerous tests and experiments on Mushet Steel to understand more about its characteristics.
 During these experiments they discovered that adding a 3.8% chromium to the 8% tungsten steel enabled it be quenched and tempered at a high temperature (close to the melting point of steel).
-In service the it could work at much faster speeds than Mushet Steel.
-The name given to this was High Speed Steel.
+In service it could work at much faster speeds than Mushet Steel and the name given to this was High Speed Steel.

 T1 was one of the first mass produced high speed steels.
 It was developed and made from 1910 and at that time patented by Crucible Steel Co, New Jersey, USA.
 The tungsten molybdenum high speed steel M2 was invented by W Breelor in the USA in 1937.